 There are many ways to make vegan ricotta recipes, including nut-free tofu ricotta cheese or cashew ricotta cheese.

 Here I am sharing an almond ricotta cheese recipe that tastes like the real thing.

 Step 1: Use white, slivered almonds

 To make a white ricotta cheese without soaking your almonds, you must use:

-- Whole almonds – with or without skin, they are too hard to break into a creamy cheese without soaking
+- Whole almonds – with or without skin.
+They are too hard to break into a creamy cheese without soaking them.

-- Sliced almonds with skin – if you want to use sliced almonds, make sure they are blanched sliced almonds.
+- Sliced almonds with skin – if you want to use sliced almonds, make sure they are blanched.
 You will also need to watch out for the blending time!
-They turn really fast into a creamy paste and you will lose some grainy texture
+They turn really fast into a creamy paste, and you will lose some grainy texture.

 First, add the ingredients below into the blender: